adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 > _Note on the level of abstraction_
 >
 > Here you can see, I kept the glue code and therefore the acceptance test on an abstraction level above the concrete interface.
-> Of course, one could have just @Inject the REST controller and use plain Java for testing, which would have made things easier.
+> Of course, one could have just `@Inject` the REST controller and use plain Java for testing, which would have made things easier.
 > But it would have made the test more concrete than necessary, thereby binding the test to implementation details.

 Now, we can write a method for the GET endpoint.
 It should return a list of classes containing exactly one field named "description".
-We need to implement the controller, so let's write a this in a normal TDD style with a test case first (src/test/java/de/adesso/thalheim/gtd/controller/InboxControllerTest.java):
+We need to implement the controller, so let's write this in normal TDD style with a test case first (src/test/java/de/adesso/thalheim/gtd/controller/InboxControllerTest.java):
 ```java
 @ExtendWith(MockitoExtension.class)
 class InboxControllerTest {